sridharkumarkannam/MachineLearningForSports/README.md

 (3) Should we let the model to decide the features ?
 Or we decide it our own.

+(4) If we use Bayesian Inference: what prior do we choose? what's our likelihood function (what if the likelihood function doesn't have closed form) ?

 PHASE II :